Thursday, 12 September 2024

 Proper trials bikes are stripped down to the bare essentials and kept as light as possible - they don't even have a saddle, as competitors ride standing up to maintain better balance and control.

 But the Dabbers Club also like to ride vintage machines.
 While looking online I noticed that a man called Dougie Lampkin was seven times the world trials champion in the early 2000s.
 Now that surname is one I recall from way back.
-Sure enough, Dougie is the nephew of Arthur Lampkin, a well-known moto-cross rider back in the 1960s.
+Sure enough, Dougie is the nephew of Arthur Lampkin, a well-known moto-cross and trials rider back in the 1960s.

 But when Midsummer Fair was on in Cambridge the place to congregate was over by the "Wall of Death".